 There's also more a feeling of "connection" with the horse when riding bareback.

-Just a tiny bit of "leg" on the horse and he responds — he can feel your whole thigh directly as well as your calf.
+Just apply a tiny bit of "leg" on the horse and he responds — he can feel your whole thigh directly as well as your calf.

 Sometimes, I've ridden with just a halter and lead line.

 I direct-rein to the left and neck-rein to the right (or vice versa).

 (Next I'm going tack-free — Stacy Westfall, LOOK OUT!)